LASRIDOR/EMS/README.md

 &nbsp; &nbsp; 1. npm install <br />
 &nbsp; &nbsp; 2. npm start <br /><br />

 The front-end app runs on localhost:3000.
 The REST API is located in the /server folder and runs on localhost:8080.
-The data is being served by index.js located n the /server/index.js and actual data from a plexxis.db is located in the /server/repo folder (if it does not exist, it will be created when the application is run for the first time).
+The data is being served by index.js located n the /server/index.js and actual data from a issta.db is located in the /server/repo folder (if it does not exist, it will be created when the application is run for the first time).
 Run "npm start" to start both servers.